Leftover Mashed Potato & Turkey Pot Pie Muffins

 Introduction

-These leftover mashed potato and turkey pot pie muffins turn your post-Thanksgiving haul into buttery, cheesy, handheld comfort with a crisp biscuit crust and a creamy mash crown.
+These leftover mashed potato and turkey pot pie muffins turn holiday scraps into a cozy, hand-held comfort food treat.

 Order the ingredients from your local store for pickup or delivery.
 You'll check out through Instacart.